The Shield: Awards and nominations

-The series received six Primetime Emmy Award nominations during its series run.
-For the first season, Michael Chiklis won for Outstanding Lead Actor in a Drama Series, and the pilot episode received nominations for Outstanding Writing for a Drama Series and Outstanding Directing for a Drama Series, for Shawn Ryan and Clark Johnson respectively.
+The series received six Primetime Emmy Awards nominations during its series run.
+For the first season, Michael Chiklis won for Outstanding Lead Actor in a Drama Series, and the pilot episode received nominations for Outstanding Directing for a Drama Series and Outstanding Writing for a Drama Series, for Clark Johnson and Shawn Ryan respectively.
 Chiklis received a consecutive nomination Outstanding Lead Actor in a Drama Series for the second season.
 For the fourth season, Glenn Close was nominated for Outstanding Lead Actress in a Drama Series and CCH Pounder was nominated for Outstanding Supporting Actress in a Drama Series.

 For the Golden Globe Awards, the series received five nominations, with Chiklis receiving three consecutive nominations for Best Performance by an Actor in a Television Series – Drama, and winning the award for the first season.
-The first season also earned the series the award for Best Drama Series.
+The first season also earned the series the award for Best Television Series – Drama.
 Glenn Close was also nominated for Best Performance by an Actress in a Television Series – Drama.

 For the Satellite Awards, the series received seven nominations.
-CCH Pounder won two consecutive times for Best Performance by an Actress in a Television Series – Drama, Chiklis received two nominations with one win for Best Performance by an Actor in a Television Series – Drama, and Forest Whitaker was nominated for Best Supporting Actor in a Series, Miniseries or Motion Picture Made for Television.
-The series won the award for Best Television Drama Series and received a nomination for that category the following year.
+CCH Pounder won two consecutive times for Best Actress in a Series, Drama, Chiklis received two nominations with one win for Best Actor in a Series, Drama, and Forest Whitaker was nominated for Best Supporting Actor in a Series, Miniseries or Motion Picture Made for Television.
+The series won the award for Best Television Series, Drama and received a nomination for that category the following year.

-For the Television Critics Association Awards, the first season received nominations for Outstanding New Program of the Year, Outstanding Achievement in Drama, and Program of the Year, and Chiklis won for Individual Achievement in Drama.
+For the TCA Awards, the first season received nominations for Program of the Year, Outstanding New Program, Outstanding Achievement in Drama, and Chiklis won for Individual Achievement in Drama.
 The series received nominations again for Outstanding Achievement in Drama for the next two seasons.
-For the final season, it was nominated for Outstanding Achievement in Drama and Program of the Year, as well as receiving the Heritage Award.
+For the final season, it was nominated for Program of the Year and Outstanding Achievement in Drama, as well as receiving the Heritage Award.
 Also, Walton Goggins was nominated for Individual Achievement in Drama.

-Other awards and nominations include a 2005 Peabody Award and Chiklis being nominated for a Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Drama Series for the first season.